AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/calculate-net-value.md

 -->

   <!--
-  The
-  <strong>Legacy Budgeted Cost</strong> uses the&nbsp;
-  <strong>Legacy Budgeted Labor Cost</strong> value which&nbsp;is calculated in the Legacy Resource Estimates area of the Business Case and it takes into account the hours estimated for your job roles in the Capacity Planner and the Cost per Hour rate of each job role.
-  <br>The Legacy Budgeted Cost affects the
-  <strong>Legacy Net Value</strong> of the project.
-  <br>For more information about how the Budgeted Cost is calculated, see
-  <a href="../../../manage-work/projects/project-finances/budgeted-cost.md" class="MCXref xref">Calculate Budgeted Cost</a>.
-You might not have access to this functionality because it is supported by Flash, which has been deprecated in most environments.
+  <li data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode">The <strong>Legacy Budgeted Cost</strong> uses the&nbsp;<strong>Legacy Budgeted Labor Cost</strong> value which&nbsp;is calculated in the Legacy Resource Estimates area of the Business Case and it takes into account the hours estimated for your job roles in the Capacity Planner and the Cost per Hour rate of each job role. <br>The Legacy Budgeted Cost affects the <strong>Legacy Net Value</strong> of the project.<br>For more information about how the Budgeted Cost is calculated, see <a href="../../../manage-work/projects/project-finances/budgeted-cost.md" class="MCXref xref">Calculate Budgeted Cost</a>.
+You might not have access to this functionality because it is supported by Flash, which has been deprecated in most environments.</li>
   -->

 ## Locate the project Net Value